 What Must I Do to Be Saved?

-But not all sinners.
-Everybody is not saved from God's wrath just because Christ died for sinners.
+But not all sinners get this.
+Everybody is not saved from God’s wrath just because Christ died for sinners.
 And this is the fifth great truth we need to hear: there is a condition you have to meet in order to be saved.
 And I want to try to show as my last point that becoming a Christian Hedonist is an essential part of that condition.

 Truly, I say to you, unless you turn and become like children, you will never enter the kingdom of heaven.